rayjolt/100-days-of-code/log.md

 **Today's Progress**: Studied the chain rule, the product rule, and the quotient rule on Khan Academy, then tried to find the derivative of the sigmoid function.

 **Thoughts:** I bought off a bit more than I could chew with the sigmoid function!
 I failed when I tried by myself, but I now know/remember enough calculus to understand the [derivation on Stack Exchange](https://math.stackexchange.com/questions/78575/derivative-of-sigmoid-function-sigma-x-frac11e-x).

+### Day 17: 6 April 2018

+**Today's Progress**: Finished off the videos for week 3 of NNDL, found the derivative of the tanh function, and passed the week 3 quiz.

+**Thoughts:** I was impressed with myself for differentiating tanh without any help, although I did know what the answer was supposed to be.
+I (again) only got 9 out of 10 on the quiz though, (again) due to a careless mistake.
+But overall, a good day's study.